dcf21/plato-wp36-v2/docker_containers/eas_worker_synthesis_psls_batman/python_modules/eas_psls_wrapper/README.md

 ## eas_psls_wrapper

-This Python module contains a wrapper for calling PSLS from within the test-bench.
-It converts programmatically-supplied arguments into a YAML file for input into PSLS, and cleans up PSLS's output.
+This Python module contains a wrapper for calling PSLS from within the EAS pipeline.
+It converts programmatically-supplied arguments into a YAML file for input into PSLS, and formally records PSLS's output as an intermediate file product.